 - Pain and suffering

 If you are the victim of a drunk driver, you should not speak to an insurance adjuster without first talking to an experienced lawyer.
 Insurance companies will try to pay you as little as possible for your claim.
 Representatives often try to pressure victims and their families into agreeing to a cheap and fast settlement offer.

-If you or a loved one is the victim of a drunk driving accident, please contact the Arkansas and Oklahoma injury attorneys at Carr & Carr for a free case evaluation.
-Serving the residents of Oklahoma and Arkansas, our experienced lawyers offer free consultations and will not charge an attorney’s fee if there is no recovery.
-We have offices in Tulsa, Oklahoma City and Springdale Arkansas.
-We can also meet with you wherever you may be.
+If you or a loved one is the victim of a drunk driving accident, please contact the Oklahoma car accident lawyers at Carr & Carr for your free, no-obligation case evaluation.
+Our attorneys have offices in Oklahoma City and Tulsa, and we can also arrange to meet you in another location.